mitodl/handbook/common-web-app-guide.md

   More info on that in the section above.

-# Testing
+# Testing and Formatting

-There are a few different commands for running tests/linters.
+There are a few different commands for running tests/linters and formatting code.

 *NOTE: The `--rm` option for the `docker-compose run` command tells Docker to destroy the container after it finishes running.
 This is useful for running specific commands in one-off containers.
 This prevents the accumulation of unused Docker containers on your machine.*